 $ git -c http.cookiefile=/<absolute path>/cookie.txt clone https://gitlab.example.com/project/project.git

-- Fill the required Gitlab username and password if required
+- fill in the required GitLab username and password if needed.

-- Finally, add the cookie in Git local config (in your cloned repository):
+- finally, add the cookie to the Git local config (in your cloned repository):

 $ git config http.cookiefile /<absolute path>/cookie.txt